Chapter III: "Easy Answers to Skepticism"

 (1) The enjoyment of sexual pleasure is only morally permissible within marriage, and when the sexual activity in question is one that is open to the possibility of conception.

-(2) The direct killing of any innocent human being, regardless of his or her condition, is always seriously wrong.
+(2) The direct killing of any innocent human being, regardless of his or her condition, and regardless of whether he or she asks to be killed, is always seriously wrong.

 (3) There are some actions that should never be performed, regardless of the consequences.